What is a teaching kitchen?

 How can I become involved with the work of the Collaborative in ways besides membership?

-There are many ways you can contribute to and benefit from the work and mission of the TKC in ways besides membership.
-These include but are not limited to volunteering time recommending potential new member organizations in your region, and/or providing additional financial support.
+The TKC is currently exploring opportunities that will allow more people to get involved and benefit from the work and mission of the TKC in ways besides membership.
+These include but are not limited to volunteering your time with teaching kitchen programs in your area, attending the TKC Research Day in Scotts Valley, CA, in April 2020, and/or providing additional financial support.
 We are passionate about spreading the use of teaching kitchens for improved public health across many different sectors, so we encourage you to join us in advancing this movement even without being an official member.
-If you are interesting in volunteering time to support our work, please contact Allison Righter, email@example.com

-If you are interested in providing financial support for the Teaching Kitchen Collaborative , please contact Shara Orem firstname.lastname@example.org.
+If you are interested in providing financial support for the Teaching Kitchen Collaborative, please contact David Eisenberg at DavidEisenberg@teachingkitchens.org.

 Who is behind the Teaching Kitchen Collaborative?